optimad/mimmo/log_comment_030172016.md

-MIMMO TASKS
+#MIMMO TASKS

-1. MimmoNamespace e BaseManipulation
+##1.
+MimmoNamespace e BaseManipulation

-1.1.
+ - 1.1.
 5 todos in basemanipulation

-1.2.
+ - 1.2.
 Comments

-1.3. line 124 and 149 static_cast unique pointer?
+ - 1.3. line 124 and 149 static_cast unique pointer?

+ - 1.4. add mimmonamespace to each mimmo class

-2. Apply
+##2.
+Apply

-2.1.
+ - 2.1.
 UPDATE EXECUTE WITH NEW INPUT/OUTPUT AND PINS

-3. GenericInput
+##3.
+GenericInput

-3.1.
+ - 3.1.
 Better implementation

+##4.
+Info

+ - 4.1. recoding manipulation objects to avoid the use of info (?)

+##5.
+FFD Lattice

+ - 5.1. modify execute in order to use m_result of base class

+- 5.2. use input of base class and avoid the use of displ

+##6.
+Mimmo Tests

+- 6.1. make them coherent with new basemanipulation objects design